joaolessab/new-years-goals--react-native/README.md

 - Pretty much, yes!
 But made for mobile Native apps;
 - You can use a `<View>` inside another `<View>` and control the styles in the StyleSheets;

+### Does CSS cascade in React Native?

+- No!
+You need to create a separated style object;
+- There's not inheritance as well;

 ## References

 - [React Native | Official Docs](https://reactnative.dev/);